 In my last blog I discussed why storytelling content is on the rise.
-Today I wanted to give a few practical writing tips that will help you create a great story and show you how it will connect you with your customers.
+Today I will reveal my top five writing tips for creating compelling stories that will help you connect with your customers.

 1. Remember the five Ws: No story is complete if it doesn’t answer the five basic questions of who, what, where, when and (most importantly) why.
 This is the first thing you learn when you become a reporter and it’s a great way to structure or plan your story.
 Whether you’re writing a blog, crafting a social media story or putting together a PR campaign, if you don’t answer these five simple questions the message will be weak.

 2. Focus on the ‘Why’: I think this is the most important of the five Ws.
 Why you?
 Why now?
 Why should anyone care?
 It can be easy to think nobody will be interested, but there is always an angle that will work and if you focus on the ‘why’ it will give your story more meaning.